codebugtools/codebuglabsource/system_software_update/system_software_update.rst

         :alt: Smile indicating firmware update success
         :align: center

-       .. warning:: Your CodeBug Connect may still be cleaning up the file system do not remove power yet!
+       .. warning:: Your CodeBug Connect may still be cleaning up the file system, so do not remove power yet!

 .. codelab:: Wait for reboot

-    .. warning:: Wait until CodeBug Connect reboots before removing power !
+    .. warning:: Wait until CodeBug Connect reboots before removing power!

     #.
 Wait at least 10 seconds after your CodeBug Connect has completed rebooting after the update.